 Even with those limitations it immediately filters to over 3,250 search results.
 There is plenty of good product options in there.

 Imagine how long that would have taken to do manually!

 A cool little feature is that it tells you how much you get after all the fees.
 This makes it much much quicker to work through your potential products.

-You can get the product database on the web app for just $39 a month.
+You can get the product database on the suite for just $49 a month.
 If you do your research quickly you might only need it for a month or two.
 Considering the amount of time it takes to do all this research manually, that is a bargain.

 There is still quite a lot of manual work to be done, delving into that list, checking the other competition in the same category and searching Alibaba.
 Jungle Scout does have a more advanced feature as well called the niche hunter that aims to make it even easier for you.

 The main thing I like about the niche hunter is that you’re filtering by search keywords and grouping the top 10 items in that search.
 With the product database, you need to go and manually compare the other similar products that are up for sale in the same category.